NoneGG/aredis/docs/source/pubsub.rst

     await p.get_message()
     # {'pattern': None, 'type': 'psubscribe', 'channel': 'my-*', 'data': 3L}

-Every message read from a `PubSub` instance will be a dictionary with the following keys.
+Every message read from a :class:`~coredis.commands.builders.pubsub.PubSub` instance will be a dictionary with the following keys.

+type
-* **type**: One of the following: 'subscribe', 'unsubscribe', 'psubscribe', 'punsubscribe', 'message', 'pmessage'
+   One of the following: ``subscribe``, ``unsubscribe``, ``psubscribe``, ``punsubscribe``, ``message``, ``pmessage``

+channel
-* **channel**: The channel [un]subscribed to or the channel a message was published to
+   The channel [un]subscribed to or the channel a message was published to

+pattern
-* **pattern**: The pattern that matched a published message's channel.
-Will be `None` in all cases except for 'pmessage' types.
+   The pattern that matched a published message's channel.
+Will be ``None`` in all cases except for 'pmessage' types.

+data
-* **data**: The message data.
+   The message data.
 With [un]subscribe messages, this value will be the number of channels and patterns the connection is currently subscribed to.
 With [p]message messages, this value will be the actual published message.

 Let's send a message now.